 What is the treatment for brain tumours

-The main treatments for brain or spinal cord tumours are surgery, radiation therapy and chemotherapy.
-These may be used alone or in combination.
-Medication, such as steroids or anticonvulsants (anti-seizure medication), may be given to reduce symptoms.
-There also could be new, experimental treatments or improvements in existing treatments.
+For a malignant brain or spinal cord tumour, treatment can include surgery, radiation therapy and chemotherapy, which may be used alone or together.
+Medicines, such as steroids or anticonvulsants (anti-seizure medication), may be given to reduce symptoms.
+You may be able to access new or modified treatments through a clinical trial.

 The aim of the treatment may be to remove the tumour completely, slow its growth, or relieve symptoms by shrinking the tumour and reducing swelling.

 - The type, size, grade, location and genetic make-up of the tumour.

 - Your age, medical history and general state of health.

 For more information on the treatment of brain and spinal cord tumours please refer to the Understanding Brain Tumours booklet.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.

 Both low-grade and high-grade tumours can be life-threatening, but the prognosis may be better if the tumour is low-grade, or if the surgeon is able to remove the entire tumour.